 Submission of application

-To be considered for the 2019 Conservation Grants, applicants should submit their research proposals by email to firstname.lastname@example.org before 15 July 2019.
+To be considered for the 2021 Conservation Grant, applicants should email their application to firstname.lastname@example.org before 30 September 2020.

 (1) outline the conservation issue that will be addressed by the project;

-(2) explain the steps taken to analyse the conservation problem and design the proposed intervention;
+(2) explain the conservation problem and rationale behind the proposed intervention;

 (3) elaborate on the activities and programmes that will be undertaken in order to achieve the stated project objectives;

-(4) highlight the availability of expertise and experience to implement the project including previous track record;
+(4) provide info on the availability of expertise and experience to implement the project including previous track record;

 (5) provide details of the Project Leader, team members, and specialist advisors (if applicable);